Plant perception (physiology): Light

 Many plant organs contain photoreceptors (phototropins, cryptochromes, and phytochromes), each of which reacts very specifically to certain wavelengths of light.
 These light sensors tell the plant if it is day or night, how long the day is, how much light is available, and where the light is coming from.
 Shoots generally grow towards light, while roots grow away from it, responses known as phototropism and skototropism, respectively.
 They are brought about by light-sensitive pigments like phototropins and phytochromes and the plant hormone auxin.

 Many plants exhibit certain behaviors at specific times of the day; for example, flowers that open only in the mornings.
 Plants keep track of the time of day with a circadian clock.
 This internal clock is synchronized with solar time every day using sunlight, temperature, and other cues, similar to the biological clocks present in other organisms.
 The internal clock coupled with the ability to perceive light also allows plants to measure the time of the day and so determine the season of the year.
 This is how many plants know when to flower (see photoperiodism).
 The seeds of many plants sprout only after they are exposed to light.
 This response is carried out by phytochrome signalling.
 Plants are also able to sense the quality of light and respond appropriately.
 For example, in low light conditions, plants produce more photosynthetic pigments.
 If the light is very bright or if the levels of harmful ultraviolet radiation increase, plants produce more of their protective pigments that act as sunscreens.

+Studies on the vine Boquila trifoliata has raised questions on the mode by which they are able to perceive and mimic the shape of the leaves of the plant upon which they climb.
+Experiments have shown that they even mimic the shape of plastic leaves when trained on them.
+Suggestions have even been made that plants might have a form of vision.